kevin218/Eureka/docs/source/quickstart.rst

 	mkdir Stage2
 	mkdir ancil

 2.2.
-Download the `simulated NIRCam data <https://stsci.app.box.com/s/8r6kqh9m53jkwkff0scmed6zx42g307e/folder/136379342485>`_ from the STScI Box site and save the files in the Stage2 directory.
+Download the `simulated NIRCam data <https://stsci.app.box.com/s/8r6kqh9m53jkwkff0scmed6zx42g307e/folder/136379342485>`_ from the STScI Box site and save the files in the `Stage2` directory.
 You only need the fits files ending with the suffix ``*calints.fits``.
 The files are large (5 GB total) so the download may take a while.
 If your internet connection is slow, download the `smallest file only <https://stsci.app.box.com/s/8r6kqh9m53jkwkff0scmed6zx42g307e/file/809097167084>`_  and the tutorial will still work.

 2.3.
 Save the `NIRCam calibration data <https://github.com/ers-transit/hackathon-2021-day2/tree/main/ancil_files/NIRCam>`_ in the `ancil` directory.

-3. Set-up the Eureka! control file (.ecf) and run_script
+3. Setup the Eureka! control file (.ecf) and run_script.py
 -----------------------------------------------------------------

 3.1 Go into the downloaded ``Eureka!`` directory (it is likely called Eureka-main if you downloaded it from GitHub) and open the file ``Eureka-main/demos/S3/S3_template.ecf``.